101 Cooking For Two

 Apply dry rub to a brisket.

-5. Set up the grill for a steady temperature of about 225ยฐ-250ยฐ with indirect heat, a drip pan on the indirect side, and a way to create smoke.
+2. Set up the grill: steady 225°–250°F with indirect heat, a drip pan underneath, and a way to generate smoke.

-6. Cook on the indirect side over a drip pan.
+3. Cook: place the brisket on the indirect side over the drip pan.

-Cut brisket on a black board with knife.
+Cut a grilled brisket across the grain on a black board.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-You must have a good grill surface thermometer to do this correctly.
-A continuous read probe meat thermometer is a good idea, along with the required surface thermometer.
+You must have a reliable grill surface thermometer to do this correctly, and a continuous-read probe meat thermometer for the brisket itself is very useful.

 Red Thermapen One